klg125/portfolio/README.md

-Now I have a personal [website](https://andlukyane.com/)!

-# Data science portfolio by Andrey Lukyanenko
+# Data science Portfolio By Jing Ming Li

-This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
-A separate category is for separate projects.
+Hi!
+My name is JM Kevin Li, a impact-driven data scientist with previous experiences at Blackstone, Cboe Global Markets, Calamos Investments, and Dunkin'.
+Welcome to my portfolio.
+Below is a list of all my projects.

 ## Stand-alone projects.

 ### Handwritten digit recognition

 This is my own project using image recognition methods in practice.
 This is a site (also works on mobile) where user can draw a digit, and machine learning models (FNN and CNN) will try to recognize it.
 After than models can use the drawn digit for training to improve their accuracy.
-Live version is [here](https://digits-draw-recognize.herokuapp.com/).
 The code can be found [here](https://github.com/Erlemar/digit-draw-recognize).

 ### Chatbot in telegram